Your 3 month old won’t nap unless held, can’t sleep in the crib or longer than 30 minutes? Here are 6 secrets to get your baby to sleep!

 One trick that works wonders is to “tug” on her a pacifier.
 If she takes to sucking to soothe herself to sleep, a pacifier allows you to put her down and know she’ll sleep in a few minutes.
 The trouble is when she realizes she doesn’t have the pacifier in her mouth anymore, and can’t exactly reach out and put it back in.

-So, here’s what you do: a few minutes before she typically stirs and wakes up, give her pacifier a gentle tug.
+So, here’s what you do: a few minutes before she usually stirs and wakes up, give her pacifier a gentle tug.
 She’s likely coming out of deep sleep, and will automatically start sucking harder on her pacifier when she feels it coming loose.

 This extra sucking will then encourage her to sleep once again, perhaps even into a new sleep cycle.
 You’ve bought yourself more time and prevented her from waking up short from her nap.